nadavoosh/site/content/projects/_index.md

-Here's my little garden of projects I've planted around the web:
+Here's my garden of projects I've planted around the web: